 - Mixing spoon /Airstone (Optional but it helps speed things up)

 First a warning: Never add shrimp minerals directly to a tank.
-Always mix it in a seperate container before adding to a tank!
+Always mix it in a separate container before adding it to a tank!
 You will not be able to measure your parameters accurately in a tank.

 Get your RO water in a container of choice.
-Can be a small bucket, big bucket, 300 liter drum or even a 1000 liter flow bin.
-Ensure that the container you are using was clean before use and did not have any contaminants in.
-Best would be to give it a quick rinse with RO water and then discard the water to ensure its cleaned out!
+Can be a small bucket, big bucket, 300-litre drum or even a 1000 litre flow bin.
+Ensure that the container you are using was clean before use and did not have any contaminants in it.
+The best would be to give it a quick rinse with RO water and then discard the water to ensure it’s cleaned out!

-Start by adding a very small amount of minerals (example 1 scoop) to your water and ensure its mixed in fully (Use your spoon for this).
-Its always a good idea to let the water stand for a bit to identify if any minerals have fallen to the bottom and to see if it still requires more mixing.
+Start by adding a very small amount of minerals (for example 1 scoop) to your water and ensure it’s mixed in fully (Use your spoon for this).
+It’s always a good idea to let the water stand for a bit to identify if any minerals have fallen to the bottom and to see if it still requires more mixing.